unibo-dtm-se-2324-myplants/report/sections/12-future/index.md

 ---

 By addressing these known issues and expanding the app with these future developments, **PlantAI** can evolve into a more robust, user-friendly, and feature-rich platform for plant enthusiasts.

+Thank you for taking the time to explore the design and development journey of PlantAI.

+Kindly, Domenico!🌱